moby/moby/docs/sources/contributing/devenvironment.md

     $ sudo make BINDDIR=. binary

-If you are not in Linux - for example: OSX, you want to run `make cross` or `make BINDDIR=. cross`.
+If you are on a non-Linux platform, e.g., OSX, you'll want to run `make cross` or `make BINDDIR=. cross`.

 ### Using your built Docker binary